-Research project proposals must take into consideration:
+Research project proposals must consider:

 • The spiritual, ancestral, cultural, customary, and historical significance of the Tūpuna Maunga to Ngā Mana Whenua o Tāmaki Makaurau as found in the Integrated Management Plan

-Timeframe & Expectations
+Expectations

 Apply through SmartyGrants